jkellok/Tiny-ML-Trials/Maixduino/README.md

 YOLOv2 is a pre-trained object detection system: https://pjreddie.com/darknet/yolov2/

-Flash the .kmodel to Maixduino with kflash_gui to the 0x500000 address.
+Flash the .kfpkg to Maixduino with kflash_gui to the 0x500000 address.
 You can use baudrate 115200.
-Then do the same with .kfpkg file.
 Then connect and run the python file.

 ### FaceDetection
 Example code to test face recognition.
 You can use kflash_gui and MaixPy IDE.